kapiliyer/CS221-Project/README.md

 # CS221-Project

-We perform static chess evaluation using neural methods.
+We perform static evaluation for chess positions using neural methods.
 We implement a powerful MLP model and a CNN model.

 ### Dataset